The stone is greywacke, a type of sandstone composed of tightly cemented mineral grains and rock fragments.

 complex.
 The site consists of a large mound (known as Site 1) and 17 smaller satellite tombs.

-The mound is about 12 metres (40 ft) high and 67 metres (220 ft) in diameter covering about
+The mound is about 12 meters (40 ft) high and 67 meters (220 ft) in diameter covering about

 1 hectare (2.5 acres).
 It contains two passages placed along an east-west line and